eddieblu/startup/README.md

 [My Notes](notes.md)

 Scatter Sunshine is a daily reflection platform inspired by the beloved hymn “There Is Sunshine in My Soul Today,” encouraging short, uplifting posts in a warm, faith-centered atmosphere.
-Each new post unlocks a real-time community feed with instant heart reactions, while a sun icon tracks your streak.
+Each new post unlocks a real-time community feed<!-- with instant heart reactions-->, while a sun icon tracks your streak.
 Entries automatically expire at the day’s end for a fresh start every morning.

 ## 🚀 Specification Deliverable

-For this deliverable, I did the following.
+For this deliverable, I did the following:

 - [x] Proper use of Markdown
 - [x] A concise and compelling elevator pitch